How Google uses conversion data

 What Google does with conversion data

 Google uses conversion data for campaign performance reporting in your account, as an input for features such as Conversion Optimiser, and in aggregate for the benefit of advertisers.
 It is Google's policy to restrict access to conversion data, both inside and outside Google.
-We do not share conversion data with other advertisers.
+Unless we have an advertiser's permission, we do not share that advertiser's conversion data with other advertisers.

 When you track conversions, this conversion data will appear in your reports to help you make informed campaign management decisions.
 Reports containing your conversion data are available through your AdWords account and any linked My Client Centre accounts.

 Finally, Google uses aggregated conversion data for the overall benefit of advertisers.
 For example, features such as Conversion Optimiser and smart pricing rely on aggregate advertiser conversion data to improve their overall quality and accuracy.
-As such, if you are tracking conversions and your competitors are benefiting from some of these features, it is possible that your conversion data is indirectly affecting the cost of your clicks.
+As such, if you are tracking conversions and your competitors are benefiting from some of these features, it is possible that your use of conversion tracking is indirectly affecting the cost of your clicks.
+Google may also publish conversion statistics aggregated across many advertisers as a resource for the overall benefit of advertisers.

 About revenue information

 Sharing revenue information isn't required to use AdWords conversion tracking.
-Conversion tags can be placed on any page on your site and, by default, measure distinct conversion events rather than monetary values.
+Conversion tags can be placed on any page on your site and by default they measure distinct conversion events rather than monetary values.